mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3812 Adventure 2 - Prison Planet.md

 standing.
 Prisoners are occasionally sent into the ruined buildings to retrieve building supplies and spare parts.
-Lift #4 can be accessed from one of these buildings – the lift is broken, but it is possible to get from the surface to the Administrative level via the partially- collapsed shaft.
+Lift #4 can be accessed from one of these buildings – the lift is broken, but it is possible to get from the surface to the Administrative level via the partially-collapsed shaft.

 There are also two access stairs to the lower level in the ruined buildings.
 V2 Monte Cristo regularly sleeps in these buildings.